1. What prompted you to begin searching for another opportunity?

 2. Do you feel your manager gave you what you needed to succeed?

 From providing training and software access to discussions and performance reviews, direct supervisors hold a responsibility to ensure that each member of their team possesses the necessary tools and feedback needed to excel in their job role.
-It is critical to know whether employees feel abandoned in any of these areas so that the matter can be addressed to the supervisor as early as possible.
+It is helpful to know whether employees feel abandoned in any of these areas so that the matter can be addressed to the supervisor as early as possible.

 3. What did you like the best and least about your job?

 This exit interview question helps identify aspects that will entice future candidates about the job role and to realise how to set the right expectations for the job position.
-For example, if an employee who is leaving states that they were displeased with how often they had to commute as part of the job, you will want to ensure that your next hire is comfortable with travelling frequently.
+For example, if an employee who is leaving states that they were displeased with how often they had to commute as part of the job, you will want to ensure that your next new employee is comfortable with travelling frequently.

 4. Do you think your job has changed since you were hired?